Charles Patrick Graves: Books

 He was a versatile writer and the author of 46 books, both non-fiction and fiction, on a variety of subjects.
 His literary agent was Raymond Savage.
 His publishers included Nicholson & Watson, Hutchinson & Co and Hodder & Stoughton.
 His working method was to compile extensive notes by hand and then dictate to a secretary who would take it down in shorthand and then type up the first draft.

 Every summer after they married he and his wife would travel to the continent and hire a car and driver and tour popular resorts where they would stay at the best hotels.
 He would play golf during the day and they would visit high class restaurants and casinos at night.
 He was fascinated by high stakes gambling and wrote two books on the subject and often mentioned it in other books and articles.
 He did a certain amount of gambling himself and his wife hints at occasional financial difficulties in her memoir about their life together.
 Each of those holidays would result in a new travel book.

-Two of his books are of special interest, his Ireland Revisited (1949) and his autobiography The Bad Old Days (1951).
-In Ireland Revisited he takes the reader on an informative and humorous tour of Ireland.

-He begins the first volume of his autobiography:

-"Those were the days, the Bad Old Days – primarily of large families, but also of could look the dollar in the eye without flinching or wincing, when cigarettes were 11d. for 20 and beef was unrationed and champagne was 5s. a bottle."

-The volume covers his life up till his marriage in 1929.
-It concludes as follows: